 Allegheny’s Pelletier Library is committed to providing students, staff, and faculty seamless access to the information resources they need to fulfill the educational mission of the College.
 The purpose of the Library’s collection is to provide the finding aids and resources needed to support the undergraduate curriculum at the time of need.
-Since the Library’s resources are relatively limited, the College’s curriculum is increasingly broad and diverse, and the corpus of work that might conceivably be held in the Library’s collection to support that curriculum continues to expand.
-The Library’s collection is focused on three types of resources:
+To make best use of the College’s resources in support of the curriculum, the Library’s collection is focused on three types of resources:

 - Indexes, which may contain full-text content but are purchased primarily for their value as tools to find resources